 The course exceeded my expectations and offered me more than what I have imagined.
 Other than the one-to-one piano technique lessons and the research and writing subjects in fulfillment of the Masters in Music criteria, there was a wide variety of Electives and supporting modules to choose from at the Conservatoire.
 On top of all these modules, the main crux of the Piano for Dance programme lies in the highly specialised modules run in conjunction with the Scottish Ballet.
 The limit of two students per intake, allow the programme to be personalised and versatile, catering to the individual’s growth and capabilities.

 MMus (Piano for Dance) honed the technical skills required as a professional through versatile and quality modules and widened my horizons and perspectives through the varied and rich practical professional experience I was exposed to.
 The experience of working with professional companies also gave me an insight of the actual life of a company pianist.

 The course was a great and enriching experience, one that I would highly recommend to interested beginners or even experienced accompanists looking to further their skills; one that I would very much love to go through again.

-The course was a great and enriching experience, one that I would highly recommend to interested beginners or even experienced accompanists looking to further their skillsWen Yang Ho, MMus (Pianist For Dance) Student
+The course was a great and enriching experience, one that I would highly recommend to interested beginners or even experienced accompanists looking to further their skillsWen Yang Ho, MMus (Piano For Dance) Student